Pluckypan/sipho/README.md

-# wffg
+# sipho
-a theme of eedoc to build your book website
+a theme of eedoc to build your photograph website